osamanazar47/binary_trees/README.md

  0. New node:
    a function that creates a binary tree node.

  1. Insert left:
    a function that inserts a node as the left-child of another node

+ 2. Insert right:
+   a function that inserts a node as the right-child of another node